New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Upper bounds on the error Probability

-As reviewed in Section II.D, the general upper bounds of pairwise independent random codes are used to analyze the FER of Spinal codes over the BSC and the AWGN channel.
-However, the analytical process does not fully consider the concrete coding and decoding process of Spinal codes itself.
-In this subsection, we aim to derive a tighter FER approximation of Spinal codes over AWGN, which is customized for Spinal codes and more closely fits the simulated FER of Spinal codes.
-In our derivation, the whole coding and decoding process of Spinal codes have been fully considered, including the segmented and serial coding structure of Spinal codes, the combination of hash function and RNG, and the ML decoding process of Spinal codes. \begin{theorem} {\rm \textbf{(New FER upper bound of Spinal codes over AWGN)} Consider Spinal codes with message length $n$, segmentation parameter $k$ and modulation parameter $c$ transmitted over an AWGN channel with noise variance $\sigma^{2}$, then the FER under ML decoding can be upper bounded by}
+Different from the analysis in \cite{ref18}, which investigates the performance of Spinal codes by introducing general bounding techniques on random codes, we pay attention to Spinal code itself to obtain the new characterized upper bounds.
+Specifically, we systematically consider the coding structure, the decoding rule and the pairwise independent property of Spinal codes to conduct performance analysis for Spinal codes. \begin{theorem} {\rm \textbf{(The new upper bound on the error probability over the AWGN channel)} Consider Spinal codes with message length $n$, segmentation parameter $k$ and modulation parameter $c$ transmitted over an AWGN channel with noise variance $\sigma^{2}$.
+The average error probability under ML decoding can be upper bounded by}

 {\rm with}